spatie/laravel-permission/docs/upgrading.md

 ## Upgrading to v6
+There are a few breaking-changes when upgrading to v6.

 1. If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
 See PR #2368 for details.
 eg: if you have a custom model you will need to make changes, including accessing the model using `$this->permissionClass::` syntax (eg: using `::` instead of `->`) in all the overridden methods that make use of the models.
 Be sure to compare your custom models with originals to see what else may have changed.

 2. If you have a custom Role model and (in the rare case that you might) have overridden the `hasPermissionTo()` method in it, you will need to update its method signature to `hasPermissionTo($permission, $guardName = null):bool`.
 See PR #2380.

-3. Migrations.
-Migrations have changed in 2 ways:
+3. Migrations have changed in a few ways:
-  - The migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
+  1. The migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
-  - Some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.
+  2. Some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.
-  - THEREFORE: you will need to upgrade your migrations, especially if you get the following error:
+  3. THEREFORE: you will need to upgrade your migrations, especially if you get the following error:

       `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`

 4. NOTE: For consistency with `PermissionMiddleware`, the `RoleOrPermissionMiddleware` has switched from only checking permissions provided by this package to using `canAny()` to check against any abilities registered by your application.
 This may have the effect of granting those other abilities (such as Super Admin) when using the `RoleOrPermissionMiddleware`, which previously would have failed silently.